opencog/sensory/examples/README.md

 So instead, the below demo a big complex mess of the guts of the system.
 If you think this is fugnuts complicated, you're right, it is.

+The [Architecture Overview](Architecture.md) provides a sketch of how things should work, eventually (if that day ever comes).

 ### API Basics
 Examples that demonstrate how the API works, and the most basic usage.